-Income-driven repayment plans sets the monthly payment based on the income you earn and your family size.
-These plans allow individuals owing student debt to lower their payments and making the monthly instalments more manageable.
+- Income-driven repayment plans: Income-driven repayment plans set the monthly payment based on the income you earn and your family size.
+These plans allow individuals owing student debt to lower their payments and make the monthly installments more manageable.

-You can consolidate your federal loans which can help lower monthly payments on you loan and extending loan terms.
-Consolidation usually does not require a credit check, unlike refinancing, and you can keep the benefits associated with federal loans like access to loan forgiveness programs, etc. Moreover, instead of making multiple payments of federal loans you received, you can just make one single monthly payments to help with manageability.
+- Consolidation: You can consolidate your federal loans which can help lower monthly payments on your loan and extend loan terms.
+Consolidation usually does not require a credit check, unlike refinancing, and you can keep the benefits associated with federal loans like access to loan forgiveness programs, etc. Moreover, instead of making multiple payments of federal loans you received, you can just make one single monthly payment to help with manageability.
 This method, however, does not change your interest rate.

-Students having federal debt can consider getting their loans forgiven through various loan forgiveness options available via federal and state government.
+- Loan Forgiveness: Students having federal debt can consider getting their loans forgiven through various loan forgiveness options available via federal and state governments.
 Different forgiveness programs have different eligibility criteria.
 One such program is the Public Service Loan Forgiveness (PSLF).

 What credit score do you need for refinancing student loans?

 The credit score needed for refinancing depends on the lender.
 Generally, most lenders require a credit score of at least 650, but some may require higher scores for the best rates and terms.
 Make sure you shop around and compare offers from different lenders to find the best refinancing option that fits your credit profile and financial situation.

 What is a bad credit score?